 The university is aware that family problems can lead sometimes to the adoption of a pseudonym for personal safety by students during their academic careers.
 If you are in this situation, the university will require a police report as verification of the change.

-Graduates: You will need to provide a statutory declaration of name change if you originally registered under another name and wish to obtain a degree/diploma certificate in your new name.
-This information will only be viewed by the registry officer who will make the necessary changes to the system.
+Graduates: You will need to provide evidence of name change (see list above) if you originally registered under another name and wish to obtain a degree/diploma certificate in your new name.
+This information will only be viewed by the Registry officer who will make the necessary changes to the system.
 Once the record has been changed we will arrange for a new certificate will be sent out to you.

 Please note that all data held by the university in connection with any name change will be treated in confidence and will never be disclosed to a third party without your permission.